Mendiola F.C. 1991

-The Valenzuela Pure Blends–Mendiola Football Club is a Philippine professional football club based in Valenzuela, Metro Manila.
+Mendiola Football Club 1991 is a Philippine professional football club.
 The club is named after the Mendiola Street, a short thoroughfare in the San Miguel district of Manila.
 It is one of the founding members of United Football League, which was last competing in the 2009–10 season.
 The club currently plays in the Philippines Football League, the top-flight league of football in the Philippines.

 History

 Mendiola 1991's roots can be traced back to the football program of San Beda College (now San Beda University).
 It all began in the summer of 1991, the San Beda senior football team based in Mendiola Street joined a prestigious league held in Manila which was composed of the armed forces teams, various clubs and universities.
 Due to lack of available players, they decided to invite more players from different universities, thus forming the Mendiola Football Club, which resulted to a respectable 4th-place finish in the said tournament.

 Following the success, the club has grown and became one of the pioneering teams joining the first semi-professional league in 1997, Manila Premier Football League.

 In 1997, Mendiola joined the U19 Adidas Cup clinching the tournament's title.

 Since then, the club has been consistently participating in first and second division football leagues throughout the country, such as Globe Super Cup 2001, Filipino Premier League 2008, United Football League from 2009 to 2011 and in the 2011 Smart National Football Club Championship under the banner Smart-San Beda FC where they finished 2nd overall.